edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: std::datetime

-    A timezone-aware type representing date and time.
+    A timezone-aware type representing a moment in time.

+    All dates must correspond to dates that exist in the proleptic Gregorian calendar.

     :eql:op:`Casting <CAST>` is a simple way to obtain a :eql:type:`datetime` value in an expression: